better-internet/radworks-docs/docs/connecting-to-ethereum/creating-an-org.md

 If you want to create an org, you must first connect a wallet and Link your Radicle ID to that wallet's Ethereum address.
 [Learn how here][suyw]

-Now that your wallet is connected you'll see the **Create an Org** button in the sidebar.
+Now that your wallet is connected you'll see the **Create an org** button in the sidebar.

 ![Create an Org][co]